Kristopher38/OC-Von-Neumann-probe/README.md

     - diamonds
     - cobblestone
 3. Smelting ores to ingots and crafting 2 buckets
+4. Setting up sugarcane farm
+    - making infinite water supply
+    - making checkerboard pattern
+    - planting plants, in the final stage sugarcane should grow least 45 blocks
-4. Finding lava (in existing visited chunk's data) and getting 2 lava buckets
+5. Finding lava (in existing visited chunk's data) and getting 2 lava buckets
-5. Searching for a river and harvesting resources from it
+6. Searching for a river and harvesting resources from it
     - clay
-    - sugar cane
-    - sand
+    - sand (for crafting and farms)
     - obsidian (made with buckets of lava)
     - 2 buckets of water
-6. Setting up sugarcane farm
+7. Setting up cactus farm in the same manner as sugarcane farm
-    - making infinite water supply
-    - making checkerboard pattern
-    - planting sugarcane, in the final stage at least 31 blocks
-7. Searching for specific biomes and harvesting resources
+8. Searching for specific biomes and harvesting resources
-    - desert: min.
-2 cacti
     - mountains: 3 emeralds
-8. Robot assembly
+9. Robot assembly
     - crafting parts
     - writing software to disk
     - putting parts in the assembler and starting the assembly